Skip To Main Content

 • Freshmen applicant is a ward of the state or an orphan.

-• Freshmen applicant lives in a federally subsidized public housing, a foster home or is homeless.
+• Freshmen applicant lives in federally subsidized public housing, a foster home or is homeless.

-Other criteria that may quality Freshman applicants for a fee waiver may include:
+Other criteria that may qualify Freshman applicants for a fee waiver may include:

 • ACT and/or College Board SAT application fee waiver form

-To request a fee waiver, there are two steps to complete:
+To request an admission application fee waiver, there are two steps to complete:

-2. Using UTSA’s Document Uploader, submit any of the following supporting documentation to verify Fee Waiver Request.
+2. Using UT San Antonio’s Document Uploader, submit any of the following supporting documentation to verify Fee Waiver Request.

 • Upload* documentation that student is a ward of the state or orphan.